Miriam Stark: Greater Angkor Project III

 From 2010 to 2014, Stark was involved with the Greater Angkor Project (GAP) Phase III, which was funded by the Discovery Project of the Australian Research Council.
 This project sought to investigate the habituation patterns of the Angkor civilization, which, as the capital of Khmer founded in the 9th century CE, was one of the world's biggest pre-industrial civilizations.
-The capital was abandoned around half a millennia ago; the period, rate, and processes of its collapse is largely unknown.
+The capital was abandoned around half a millennium ago; the period, rate, and processes of its collapse is largely unknown.
 Prior research had primarily focused on the inscriptions, monuments, and sculptures of Angkor; however, GAP III was focused more upon the habituation locations and well-known temple enclosures, including research done at Angkor Wat in 2013.

 The three objectives of the project are: